 • Be available for at least 8 weeks beginning in June.

-Scouts BSA Camping in the USA
+Scouting America Camping in the USA

 Through the year, Scouts camp with their troops in campsites near their homes.
 They learn the basic Scout skills and how to live in the out-of-doors.